asoesem/asoesem.github.io/_posts/2023-09-12-los-mejores-cursos-gratuitos.md

 * [Generative AI for Educators & Teachers Specialization][63]
 * [Innovative Teaching with ChatGPT][64]

-### University of Illinois at Urbana-Champaign - EEUU
+### University of Illinois at Urbana-Campaign - EEUU

 * [Learning Technologies Foundations and Applications][65]
 * [Constructivism and Mathematics, Science, and Technology Education][66]